Rjjha/TomperChat.com/README.md

  -->
 #### 🧾 Description

 TomperChat is a clone of WhatsApp.
-Its build using MERN stack and uses <a href='https://socket.io/'>socket.io</a> for realtime messaging, online statuses, typing indicators, notifications etc.
+Its build using MERN stack and uses <a href='https://socket.io/'>socket.io</a> for realtime messaging, online statuses, notifications etc.

 #### ✨ Features